rida-manzoor/ML-Projects/README.md

 >Brest_cancer: The breast cancer dataset is used from the sklearn library in this file.
 It has two output labels, 0 for malignant and 1 for benign.
 Gaussian Naive Bayes is used for this data.
 Accuracy, recall, precision, and f1_score are used as evaluation metrics.

+>Text_data: In this file, the sample text data file has 2 columns, document and label. and have two labels, positive and negative.
+Firstly Naive Bayes is applied using BOW and evaluation and prediction are performed.
+Then Naive Bayes is applied using TFIDF and model evaluation and prediction is performed.